SemihDurmaz54/C/Reverse an array using recursive/README.md

-This algorith reverses the given array using in a recursive way.
+This algorith reverses the given array using recursive way